 Sometimes there is just nothing better tasting than an old childhood favorite food.
 For example, macaroni and cheese or the simple fare of this pot of Red Beans and Ham!
-Good memories makes it taste so good.
+Good memories make it taste so good.

 At Christmas time I served a large spiral ham at a party and there was a nice chunk of it left, as well as the ham bone.
 They have been in my freezer but today I rescued them to make a pot of Red Beans and Ham for dinner tonight.

 It has been ages since I have made red beans and ham and it brings back old memories.

 This was one of my dad’s favorite bean dishes which he especially liked with cornbread.
 But I remember how much I loved it with that white Wonder Bread mom would buy.

 I would slather that bread with butter and get it all soaked up with the liquid the beans had been cooked in and then pile the beans on top.

 Yum…Dad didn’t like the Wonder bread as he said you ate it and wondered what you ate.
 Wonder bread is no longer in business but I love this with a piece of buttered sourdough bread.